michoco/getting-and-cleaning-data/README.md

 The run_analysis.R script uses original data sourced from the following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The script merges the train and test data sets, assigns descriptive activity names for each of the activities performed, labels the data set with appropriate variable names, subsets for the columns pertaining to the mean and standard deviation for each reading, and then outputs a new file with the mean for each feature across readings for each subject and each activity.
+The script merges the train and test data sets, assigns descriptive activity names for each of the activities performed, labels the data set with appropriate variable names, subsets for the columns pertaining to the mean and standard deviation for each reading, and then outputs a new file with the mean for each feature across all readings for each subject and each activity.

 Instructions to replicate are as follows: